berbyte/ber-os/README.md

 ### Key Features

-- **Superglue for Your Tools**: Connect ITSM, chat, ticketing, git platforms, and more with any API, database, or cloud provider.
+- **Connect Your Tools**: Link the software you already use with any system or API, eliminating manual work.
-- **Universal Assistance**: Customize BER in new roles, access them from your closest lying interface.
+- **Natural Language Commands**: Automate tasks easily with AI-powered natural language instructions.
-- **Highly Customizable Workflows**: Build workflows tailored to your organization's unique needs.
+- **Custom Workflows**: Build workflows that fit your business needs and adapt them as you grow.
-- **Control over AI**: Use the combination of Skills, Hooks, Actions, and Validators to control conversational LLM-type AI models.
-- **Developer-First Design**: Built with engineers in mind, offering intuitive APIs and straightforward documentation.
+- **Full Control Over AI**: Fine-tune tasks using tools like Skills, Hooks, and Actions for accurate results.
+- **Made for Developers**: Simple APIs and clear documentation make it easy to get started and customize.
-- **Open-Source Freedom**: Fully open-source under an Apache license—no vendor lock-in, complete transparency, and a community-driven ecosystem.
+- **Open-Source Freedom**: No vendor lock-in, free, and supported by the community.

 ## High-Level Diagram

+__💡 This diagram shows how BER connects the tools you already use to manage your business with other systems you currently handle manually, streamlining your workflows:__

 <div align="center">
     <a href="https://rtfm.ber.run">